 PHASE DATE ENGAGEMENT Project 1 Project Launch June -August 2019 To kick off the review of the Bearspaw ASP, The County hosted an Open House, held a series of Coffee Chat sessions, and distributed a questionnaire as part of Phase 1 engagement sessions.
 The event was attended by 196 people, 17 coffee chat sessions were held, and several individual letters and emails were also received.
 Phase 2 Setting the ASP Direction February 2020 The County held a series of engagement sessions that included an online survey, open house, coffee chats.
 The focus on Phase 2 and the purpose of the engagement was to introduce and hear feedback on the draft Vision and Principles.
-The online survey was available for a total of 6 weeks from November 25, 2019 - January 6, 2020 and received 27 responses.
+The online survey was available for a total of 6 weeks from November 25, 2019 - January 6, 2020 and received 27 respondents.
 The Open House was held on Monday, November 25, 2019 and was attended by approximately 90 people.
 A series of coffee chats were held in the first week of December 2019 that took form in scheduled meetings of 45 minutes each; 7 meetings were scheduled and 18 different individuals attended.
-Phase 3 Draft Plan June 2024 Combining the information collected from the previous public engagement, technical reports, and other Council policies and direction, a draft was created and published on the County webpage.
+The project was placed on hold to await the approval of the Calgary Metropolitan Region Board Growth Plan and a new Terms of Reference was updated which reinitiated the project on May 2023.
+Phase 3 Draft Plan June 2024 Combining the information collected from the previous public engagement, the CMRB's Growth Plan, technical reports, and other Council policies and direction, a draft was created and published on the County webpage.
 Following the draft release, Administration hosted another round of public engagement from June 19, 2024 to July 22, 2024 which included an in-person and virtual open house, a general survey, and written submissions.
 There were 112 people who attended the in-person open house, 6 participated virtually; and there were 84 survey responses and additional 11 written letters were received.
-An Engagement Summary report was also provided to inform individuals/groups on the results of engagement used.
-On October 1, 2024, there were 2164 letters/notices that were mailed out, informing residents/landowners of the updated Bearspaw ASP.
-Landowners/residents were allowed 30 days to comment on the draft Bearspaw ASP.
-During this time, administration received 28 responses to the draft, where some provided support but majority were against the circulated draft Bearspaw ASP.
-Additionally, notices of the updated Bearspaw ASP were circulated along with supporting documents to internal and external agencies and allowed 30 days for them to comment.
-Administration has received three responses from external agencies while three responses came from internal/County departments/agencies.
-Phase 4 Final Draft and Council January 2025 After Administration incorporated changes the feedback that they have received from the circulation, a draft Bearspaw ASP was finalized.
-This draft Bearspaw ASP was also presented in an online information session, which were held on January 8, 2025.
-This allowed interested landowner/residents to know more about the highlighted changes made to the documents, post-circulation.
-The Public Hearing was held on January 28, 2025.
+Phase 4 Final Draft and Council TBD To be completed after circulation stage to be completed after intermunicipal circulation.